More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 Are there tickets that include a guided tour?
 Are they worth it?

-Ways to discover the Arena with explanations
+Ways to explore the Arena with explanations

 - Official audio guide: available when purchasing your ticket online or directly at the venue.